 Installation of the PERSAM requires no additional licensed software tools or applications.
-The software is down-loadable and will automatically be installed on your pc.
+The software is downloadable and will be installed automatically on your computer.

 For more information go to the JRC soil portal (http://eusoils.jrc.ec.europa.eu/library/Data/EFSA/) The software requires 1.2GB disk space for the installation.
 It is advisable to provide 10 GB of free disk space to comfortably work with PERSAM for the sake of the required temporary disk space.